• Menu

 Estate Planning And Sunset Of Tax Act

-March 6, 2011 by Barry D. Horowitz, Estate Planning Attorney
+March 6, 2011 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 2010 was a very interesting year for people who are involved in the field of estate planning due to the uncertainty that existed with regard to the estate tax parameters.
 The estate tax was repealed for 2010, but when it was last effect in 2009 the top rate of the tax was 45% and the estate tax exclusion was $3.5 million.
 Upon the sunset of the Bush era tax cuts that was to take place at the end of the 2010 calendar year, the exclusion was going to revert back to the 2002 level of just $1 million, and the rate of the tax was scheduled to go up to 55%, which is what it was in 2001.